 Sometimes, even when we are almost done with decorating our dining room, the décor just feels off.
 We know we've made the right furniture choices, but the finished room just doesn't compare to the initial dining room ideas pinned in our inspiration boards.
-Most of us are already in a crunch to get our decorating done before our holiday parties—so how do we quickly fix a décor without having to worry about shipping timelines and holiday delays?
+Most of us are already in a crunch to get our decorating done before the end of year parties—so how do we quickly fix a décor without having to worry about shipping timelines and delays?

 This new color by Benjamin Moore is an almost gray, dusty pink tone that looks moody and modern, especially when paired with a contrasting trim color.